 Most people have experienced bullying at one point or another.
 However, knowing how to stop bullying from running your life is what really matters.

 For some, it is just another insignificant memory from their college life.
 However, for most individuals out there, it amounts to a string of experiences that leave long-term emotional scars.
-If you find yourself in the latter category, then check out some of the tips written below to learn how to stop bullying from having negative consequences on your life.
+If you find yourself in the latter category, then check out some of the tips to stop your experience with bullying from having negative consequences on your life.

 Our goals go beyond that of just offering basic or impersonal advice people can find anywhere else on the web.
 Whether you were a victim of bullying as a child or if it has seen its way into your life as an adult, we hope this article helps people of all ages, races, genders and religions get the help and emotional healing necessary to overcome such hurdles.

-If this has happened to you (or is happening right now), there are ways to learn how to stop bullying and move on to a healthier lifestyle.
+If this has happened to you (or is happening right now), there are ways to stop bullying and move on to a healthier lifestyle.